 Your alpine experiences

 Choose from a number of very different mountain adventures: You and your whole family can discover playgrounds which blend in naturally with the mountain scenery, or you can experience an adrenalin kick on a spectacular via ferrata, or you may want to enjoy breakfast in the early morning sun.
 Unique moments like these will guarantee an unforgettable holiday experience.
-To help you keep track of the holiday budget in the most beautiful time of the year, the mountain adventures which you can enjoy free of charge with the Zillertal Activcard are marked with an asterisk(*) in the list below.
+To help you keep track of the holiday budget in the most beautiful time of the year.

 Experience nature in a different way: No matter if it is a warming bark mulch, fine or coarse pebbles.
 Your senses are awakened right next to the trail to the summit cross and nature is experienced in a new way.
 This path is also an adventure path for children.
 Therefore: shoes and stockings and allow yourself and your feet a few minutes of freedom.